 The Community Eligibility Provision (CEP) allows eligible districts and/or schools in low income areas to provide school lunch and breakfast at no charge to all students using simplified meal counting and claiming methods.

-In order to participate, local education authorities and/or schools must meet a minimum level of identified students for free meals, agree to serve free lunches and breakfasts to all students; and agree to cover (with non-federal funds) any costs of providing free meals to all students above amounts provided in federal assistance.
-View more information on the Community Eligibility Provision.U.S.
-Department of Agriculture Memos and Resources
+In order to participate, school districts and/or schools must have a minimum level of students “identified” for free meals, agree to serve free lunches and breakfasts to all students, and agree to cover (with non-federal funds) any costs of providing free meals to all students above the amount provided by federal and state reimbursement.

 Links to key USDA memos and resources on the Community Eligibility Provision are provided below.